survivzhang/my-portfolio/CITS5503_Template_Labs1-5.md

 to edit the default web page, after entering the modified page, I will change the title to '24064091-vm1', and then save the exit, and enter the instance 24064091-vm1 in the browser. vm1's public address is 3.96.184.71, and found that the page title has been changed as expected.

 **Explanation:** **nano:** is an easy-to-use text editor commonly used on Linux and Unix systems.
 It provides a command-line based user interface and is suitable for editing various types of text files, such as configuration files, code files, and so on.

 ##### [5.1.3.4] Do same operations in the second instance

+**Description:** Finally, as with instance 24064091-vm1, do the same for instance 24064091-vm2, connecting to the instance via SSH, installing apache2, and changing the default web page title in turn, with the final title display changing to '24064091-vm2'.
+The public IP address for this instance is 3.96.54.155.

+##### [5.1.3.4] Do same operations in the second instance